uselagoon/lagoon-cli/docs/commands/lagoon_list_organization-projects.md

 ### SEE ALSO

-* [lagoon delete organization](lagoon_delete_organization.md)	 - Add an organization, or add a group/project to an organization
+* [lagoon list](lagoon_list.md)	 - List projects, environments, deployments, variables or notifications